AshRay-web/Rock_paper_scissor/README.md

 **ROCK PAPER SCISSOR**

 The classic game of rock paper and scissors using computer vision and Python.
-I just made it as I was alone, so could play with the computer.
+I just made it as I was alone, so I could play with the computer.

 **DEMO**

 ![image](https://github.com/AshRay-web/Rock_paper_scissor/assets/83636651/ea4ab2a6-771b-4ea9-8c52-9133dff40459)

+I have used the media pipeline for the landmarks on the hand and just used the mathematical coordinates.Maybe someday I will train the model myself.